giovannecorrea/pdf-extractor/README.md

 npm install
 ```

-2. Create a .env file in the root with the URL of the PostgreSQL database
+2. Create a .env file in the root with the URL of the PostgreSQL database (You must have a PostgreSQL server configured and running)
 ```bash
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 ```